close

 Getting a dog in the Netherlands

 There are many things to consider when getting a canine companion.
 Of course, you can expect hefty one-time expenses during the first year of getting a dog - veterinary fees, registration costs and pet supplies.
-After the cost of getting your dog, there’s also the living expenses and maintenance costs.
+After the cost of getting your dog, there’s also the living expenses, maintenance costs and possible pet insurance.
 Here are a few considerations to keep in mind if you're thinking of getting one.

 Adopting a dog vs buying a dog